menghaohan/COVID19USFlows/README.md

 ```

 ```
---start_month required, month of the start date --start_day required, day of the start date --end_month  month of the end date, default is the start_month --end_day day of the start date, default is the start_day --output_folder required, output folder
+--start_month (required parameter), month of the start date --start_day (required parameter), day of the start date --end_month  month of the end date, default is the start_month --end_day day of the start date, default is the start_day --output_folder required, output folder